Gh053d413x/Admin_Terminal/README.md

 ---

 ## Patch Notes:
--   Added a Backup and Restore function for the Settings File
+This is a preview, all patch notes are in the main branch

 ---